Adelic line bundles on quasi-projective varieties: More functorialities of the pairing

 Let $K$ be a non-archimedean field with a discrete valuation, and let $O_K$ be the valuation ring.
 Let $X$ be a \emph{projective} variety of dimension $n$ over $K$.
 Recall that in \S\ref{sec adelic general}, we have defined $\wh\Picc(X/O_K)$ as the completion of

 along the boundary topology.
 Here the limit is over projective models $\CX$ of $X$ over $O_K$.

 Similar to the global case, we can introduce the category $\wh\Picc(X/O_K)_\snef$ (resp. $\wh\Picc(X/O_K)_\nef$, $\wh\Picc(X/O_K)_\intb$) of \emph{strongly nef} (resp. \emph{nef}, \emph{integrable}) objects of $\wh\Picc(X/O_K)$.
-In fact, a line bundle over a projective model $\CX$ of $X$ is \emph{nef} if it has a non-negative degree over every projective and integral curve in the special fiber of $\CX\to \Spec O_K$.
-An adelic line bundle over $X$ is \emph{strongly nef} if it is the limit under the boundary topology of model adelic line bundles induced by nef line bundles over projective models of $X$.
-An adelic line bundle $\OL$ over $X$ is \emph{nef} if there exists a strongly nef adelic line bundle $\OM$ over $X$ such that $a\OL+\OM$ is strongly nef for all positive integers $a$.
-An adelic line bundle over $X$ is \emph{integrable} if it is isomorphic to the difference of two strongly nef adelic line bundles over $X$.
+A line bundle on a projective model, $\CX$ of $X$ over $O_K$, is \emph{nef} if it has a non-negative degree on every projective and integral curve in the special fiber of $\CX\to \Spec O_K$.
+An adelic line bundle on $X$ is \emph{strongly nef} if it is the limit under the boundary topology of model adelic line bundles induced by nef line bundles on projective models of $X$.
+An adelic line bundle, $\OL$ on $X$, is \emph{nef} if there exists a strongly nef adelic line bundle $\OM$ on $X$ such that $a\OL+\OM$ is strongly nef for all positive integers $a$.
+An adelic line bundle on $X$ is \emph{integrable} if it is isomorphic to the difference of two strongly nef adelic line bundles on $X$.

 By continuity, the Deligne pairing

 extends to a canonical pairing